gambitproject/gambit/doc/pyapi.rst

       in a new information set for that player; in this instance, the number of ``actions`` at the new information set must be specified.

+      :raises: :py:class:`gambit.UndefinedOperationError` when called on a non-terminal node.
+      :raises: :py:class:`gambit.UndefinedOperationError` when called with a :py:class:`gambit.Player` object and no actions, or actions < 1.
+      :raises: :py:class:`gambit.UndefinedOperationError` when called with a :py:class:`gambit.Infoset` object and with actions.
+      :raises: :py:class:`gambit.MismatchError` when called with objects from different games.

    .. py:method:: insert_move(infoset[ , actions])

       Insert a move at a node, at the :py:class:`gambit.Infoset`